Why This Matters

 - Targets availability by flooding servers with traffic from multiple compromised sources (botnets), making legitimate access impossible

-- Forensic indicators include traffic spikes from geographically dispersed IPs, SYN flood patterns, and application layer request anomalies
+- Forensic indicators include sudden traffic spikes from geographically dispersed IPs, SYN flood patterns (massive numbers of half-open TCP connections), and anomalous surges in application-layer requests (like HTTP GET floods)

 Buffer Overflow

-- Exploits memory allocation failures when programs write data beyond buffer boundaries, corrupting adjacent memory
+- Exploits memory allocation failures when a program writes data beyond the boundary of a fixed-size buffer, corrupting adjacent memory

-Compare: DDoS vs. Buffer Overflow—both cause service disruption, but DDoS exhausts network/server resources while buffer overflow exploits application memory handling.
-DDoS leaves network-layer evidence; buffer overflow leaves crash dumps and memory artifacts.
+Compare: DDoS vs. Buffer Overflow โ both can cause service disruption, but DDoS exhausts network/server resources while buffer overflow exploits application memory handling.
+DDoS leaves network-layer evidence (traffic logs, flow data); buffer overflow leaves crash dumps and memory artifacts.

 Interception and Eavesdropping Attacks